NogueraMateo/FastAPI-Integrations/README.md

 ## Setting up the gmail account from which the e-mails will be sent

-To set this up, you must have access to the gmail account set up to send emails, such as a noreply@gmail.com or whatever the account is.
+To set this up, you must have access to the Gmail account set up to send emails, such as a noreply@gmail.com or whatever the account is.
-Then you follow the following steps in order to generate a Password Application.
+Then follow these steps to generate a Password Application.

 ![Step 1](/assets/Google-App-Tuto/GStep1.png)
 ![Step 2](/assets/Google-App-Tuto/GStep2.png)